wazuh/wazuh-chef/cookbooks/README.md

   }
 ```

-Same example applies for Wazuh Agent and it's own attributes.
+The same example applies for Wazuh Agent and it's own attributes.

 You can get more info about attributes and how the work on the chef documentation: https://docs.chef.io/attributes.html